tcamara/koa-blog/readme.md

 # koa-blog
-A simple blog platform using Koa rather than express
+A simple blog platform using Koa rather than Express

 ## To get started
 1. Create a new database and database user (feel free to change details):